 We make every effort to ship the same day, pending weather conditions.
 We can also hold your wines, and ship when the weather conditions improve in your part of the country.

 The wines are inspected again prior to packing and are then shipped via express service to minimize transport time.
 We can add enclosure cards for gifts.
-We also offer free shipping on any order of $750 or more in the continental US, as well as delivery in San Francisco.
 You can have your wine delivered to your home, office, or to your travel destination.

 One of the great benefits and pleasures of our business is the opportunity to taste most of the wines we offer for sale, and we are delighted to share our experience.
 Working with us, you’ll receive personalized attention from professionals who are passionate about wine.
 If you have a favorite wine or wines that you especially enjoy, we can find you wines of a similar style.
 Many of our clients purchase wines for long-term investment and we are happy to pass along our knowledge in this area.
 We can assist you in the evaluation of your current cellar inventory and your current wine needs.
 By listening to you, we can procure the right bottles for all your occasions.